workfloworchestrator/orchestrator-core/docs/workshops/advanced/workflow-introduction.md

   attempt a very difficult database query to update the state to solve your conflict
 * Always fetch data needed from an external system, **Just in time**.
 This will increase the robustness of the step
 * Always create a step function that executes one piece of work at a time.
 Theoretically you can execute the whole workflow in a single  step.
-However this does not help with tracebility and reliability.
+However this does not help with traceability and reliability.

 ### Workshop continued